-Degenerative facet joints result in a condition known as facet disease, or facet arthritis.
-The facet joints, which link the spinal vertebrae, facilitate flexibility and enable a wide range of movements, such as leaning forward and twisting.
+Degenerative facet joints result in a condition known as facet disease or facet arthritis.
+The facet joints, which link the vertebrae, facilitate flexibility and enable a wide range of movement, such as leaning forward and twisting.
 Degenerative facet joints occur when the thin layer of cartilage covering the joints breaks down, causing inflammation and pain, which may be slight to severe.
-Learn more about facet joints and their important connecting role by reviewing our facet disease page.
+Learn more about facet joints by reviewing our facet disease page.

 Degenerative facet joints typically cause lower back pain, which may radiate to the buttocks and down the back of the upper leg.
 The spinal nerves are rarely affected, and for most people, the degeneration and accompanying symptoms occur gradually over time.
 Patients typically experience:

 - Tenderness around the inflamed joints